 - Arrange the tomatoes on your serving plate and add the Feta, olives and red onion.

 - Drizzle with olive oil and season with salt and pepper.

-- Garnish with a little chopped parsley.
+- Garnish with a little chopped basil or parsley.